janihy/eggdrop-fmi/README.md

 Feel free to use, but if you like it, considering joining #pulina @ quakenet if you are a Finn. (actually I have no idea why would any non-Finn use this script).

-Using this bot, you no longer need to look out the window to check the weather, you can just simply type `!sää` in IRC.
+Using this script, you no longer need to look out the window to check the weather, you can just simply type `!sää` in IRC.

 ## Usage